myleslinder/remix-auth-passwordless/README.md

 ### Verify Callback

-Your verify function should always try to find and return your full user - or a discriminated shim user if you want to use this flow for sign up as well.
-When you kick off the access flow by making a post request to `authenticate` without a `codeField` in the form data on the request your `verify` function will be called but the returned value will not be set in the session.
-It will however be passed to the provided send email function so you have access to whatever info you need to determine if this is a new or returning user, etc.
+Your verify function should always try to find and return whatever your full user is you want to store in the session (or a shim user if you want to use this flow for sign up as well).

+When you kick off the access flow by making a post request to `authenticate` without a `codeField` in the form data your `verify` function will be called but the returned value will not be set in the session.
+It will, however, be passed to the provided send email function so you have access to whatever info you need to determine if this is a new or returning user, etc.

 ### Email Validation